 Spartan girls learned athletics and dancing - so they would become fit and healthy mothers of more soldiers.

-Boys and girls from well to do Roman families went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
-Girls left at the age of 12 or 13 and only boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).
+In rich Roman families children were educated at home by a tutor.
+Other boys and girls went to a primary school called a ludus at the age of 7 to learn to read and write and do simple arithmetic.
+Boys went to secondary school where they would learn geometry, history, literature and oratory (the art of public speaking).

 Teachers were often Greek slaves.
 The teachers were very strict and they frequently beat the pupils.